MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [![12]][12]

-*Hub and spoke* is a model for designing a network topology for distributed applications/teams and delegation.
+VNet Peering *Hub and spoke* is a model for designing a network topology for distributed applications/teams and delegation.

 [![13]][13]